ece-231l-fall-2019/week-1-github-cnguyen1209/hello.md

 My name is *Cong Nguyen*.
 I am from **Vietnam**.
-I have lived in Albuquerque for 3 years
+I have lived in Albuquerque for 3 years.
 My major is Computer Engineering
 I hope I will improve my C++ skills after this class.
 I want to go around a world and take many landscape photos.